For Colorado Residents with Disabilities

-Any Colorado resident who is totally and permanently disabled may obtain, free of charge, a Disabled Resident Lifetime Fishing License.
-Disabled Resident Lifetime Fishing License holders are exempt from purchasing a Habitat Stamp each year.
+Any Colorado resident who has a total and permanent disability may obtain, free of charge, a Lifetime Fishing License.
+Lifetime Fishing License holders are exempt from purchasing a Habitat Stamp each year.
 The license will only be valid as long as the applicant maintains their Colorado residency.

 What documentation do I need to get a Lifetime Fishing License?